mrrahulkrr/google-search-suggestions-using-react-components/README.md

-In this project, let's build a **Google Search Suggestions** app by applying the concepts we have learned till now.
+In this project, I have build a **Google Search Suggestions** app by applying the react concepts.

 ### Refer to the image below: